ganggit/ganggit.github.io/README.md

 ## Comments or Contact

-Because it is just an initial version, this still large space to improve the content and quality.
+Because it is just an initial version, there is large space to improve the content and quality.
 Any comments are welcome.

 ```markdown